Stay Updated! Subscribe to our newsletter for the latest blog posts & trends!

 The Finish Line… Finally

 Now, finishing.
-Oh man, that’s where I felt a real sense of triumph.
+Oh man, that’s where I felt a real sense of .
 After nearly giving up and wrestling with the veneer, I managed to get it all together.
 I had some mix of stain and polyurethane—actually, I think it was a Minwax product because, well, I feel like they sponsor half the DIY on the planet.

 As I brushed it on, the wood came to life.
 I’ll admit it—there was a moment where I took a deep breath and nearly got emotional.
 This was my creation!
 And when I stood back, coffee table intact and gleaming (well, almost), I couldn’t help but laugh at how far I had come from that unassuming piece of cherry and my router nightmares.